Stabilized Sandy Creek Riverbank

 Location: Watertown, N.Y.

-Key partners (public and private): Great Lakes Restoration Initiative, Jefferson County Soil and Water Conservation District, Great Lakes Commission, New York State Ecosystem Based Management Funds, New York State Agriculture and Markets Funds, Finger Lakes Lake Ontario Watershed Protection Alliance, Environmental Protection Fund, JB’s Excavation Service, and All Season’s Nursery
+Key partners: Great Lakes Restoration Initiative, Jefferson County Soil and Water Conservation District, Great Lakes Commission, New York State Ecosystem Based Management Funds, New York State Agriculture and Markets Funds, Finger Lakes Lake Ontario Watershed Protection Alliance, Environmental Protection Fund, JB’s Excavation Service, and All Season’s Nursery

 Types of jobs created: Heavy equipment operators, general laborers, landscape architects